lowcodelife/integrations/README.md

-This repository consist of Power Automate Custom Connectors

 OpenAI GPT-3 Connector
 This custom connector allows you to easily make API calls to OpenAI's GPT-3 model and retrieve responses.
 Simply provide a prompt, and the connector will use the GPT-3 API to generate a response.